 • Tertiary prevention reduces the severity of existing disease, avoids further complications, or prevents other health conditions from developing.

-For each risk factors, the impact on disease burden is summarised.
+For each risk factor, the impact on disease burden is summarised.
 More information about the relationship between risk factors and health burden is in the Burden of Disease section of this report.

 Valuing prevention

 Improving modifiable risk factors benefits health and wellbeing and plays a role in healthcare sustainability.
-Over a third (38%) of the nation health burden was attributable to risk factors in 2018.1
+Nationally, over a third (35.8%) of the total health burden was attributable to risk factors in 2024.1

-Public health intervention cost-effectiveness evidence is growing—in the UK, 75% of public health interventions from 2005 to 2018 are cost-effective.2 In addition to the return on the original investment, a $1 investment in public health generates $14 in return back to the wider health and social economy.3 Despite this, only 3.6% of total healthcare expenditure was spent on prevention in 2020–21.
-This is up from 1.5% in 2018–19 with the increase driven primarily by COVID-19 public health spending.4
+Public health intervention cost-effectiveness evidence is growing—in the UK, 75% of public health interventions from 2005 to 2018 were cost-effective.2 In addition to the return on the original investment, a $1 investment in public health generates $14 in return back to the wider health and social economy.3 In Queensland, however, 2.1% of total healthcare expenditure was spent on public health in 2022–23, up from an average of 1.1% (constant prices) in the decade since 2012–13.4

 References